-Best Mattress For Back Pain 2020
+Best Mattress For Back Pain

-Possible Causes of Back Pain:
+Possible Causes of Back Pain

-Are there really a beyond any doubt fire approaches to manage back pain?
+Is there really a beyond-any-doubt-fire approach to managing back pain?
 Back pain is one of the leading reasons that we seek medical care.
-Millions of Americas suffer the effects of injury and disease that are the causes of chronic back pain.
+Millions of Americans suffer the effects of injury and disease that are the causes of chronic back pain.
 The lower back is the most widely recognized zone of dissension.
 In strictly monetary terms, Americans spend an estimated $50 billion a year treating low back pain.
 There are other financial and societal impacts associated with back problems.

-Every year, back pain causes millions of people to miss work, in fact back pain is the most common cause of people missing work for medical reasons.
-Chronic lower back pain is one the most common neurological conditions second only to headaches.
+Every year, back pain causes millions of people to miss work, in fact, back pain is the most common cause of people missing work for medical reasons.
+Chronic lower back pain is one of the most common neurological conditions second only to headaches.
 In short, whether you suffer from back pain or not, it costs everyone money.

-The financial costs aside, back problems can be real pain.
-According to the medical community, most back pain involves injury or trauma to the muscles in the back or to the spine.
-Think of these muscular-skeletal injuries in the same way you look at a flat tire on your car.
+Most back pain involves injury or trauma to the muscles in the back or to the spine.
+Think of these muscular-skeletal injuries in the same way you look at a flat tire in your car.
 It usually occurs rather suddenly and can be fixed.
 This is not to say that all back pain can be resolved, but injury or trauma is different from other mechanical causes of back pain.

 Thinking again of the car example, there are other components that wear out slowly and are not immediately noticeable.
 Tires on a car wear down every time we drive and even while the car is parked.
 Over time, this normal wear and tear starts to affect the car’s handling.
 We have spinal structures that wear out over time, causing back pain that can be chronic and difficult to cope with.

 many of us actually get shorter as we get older due to this natural degenerative process.
 In the lumbar spine are two vertebrae referred to as L4 and L5, the fourth and fifth lumber vertebrae.
 A critical nerve root emerges from the spinal near the area of L4 and L5.
 The sciatic nerve runs through the pelvis and down to the legs, providing both motor and sensory nerve function.

 Pressure on the disc, whether caused by natural aging or by excess strain on the back, can cause the disc to bulge and even rupture.
 When a bulge or rupture occurs between L4 and L5 it can put pressure on the sciatic nerve root.
-This pressure can result in lumbar back discomfort and pain, as well as pain the legs and even permanent and irreparable damage to the nerve.
+This pressure can result in lumbar back discomfort and pain, as well as pain in the legs and even permanent and irreparable damage to the nerve.
 The pain can become so severe that many people require a surgical repair or even removal of the disc.
 Degenerative diseases like arthritis could be the cause of back pain.